Resort: Destination resort

-A destination resort is a resort that itself contains the necessary guest attraction capabilities so it does not need to be near a destination (town, historic site, theme park, or other) to attract its patrons.
-A commercial establishment at a resort destination such as a recreational area, a scenic or historic site, amusement park, a gaming facility, or other tourist attraction may compete with other businesses at a destination.
+A destination resort has the necessary guest attraction capabilities itself, so it does not need to be near a destination such as a town, historic site, or theme park, to attract its patrons.
+A commercial establishment at a destination resort, such as a recreational area, a scenic or historic site, amusement park, a gaming facility, or other tourist attraction may compete for customers.

-Another quality of a destination resort is that it offers food, drink, lodging, sports, entertainment, and shopping within the facility so that guests have no need to leave the facility throughout their stay.
-Commonly, the facilities are of higher quality than would be expected if one were to stay at a hotel or eat in a town's restaurants.
+A destination resort offers food, drink, lodging, sports, entertainment, and shopping within the facility, so that guests have no need to leave the facility throughout their stay.
+Commonly, the facilities are of higher quality than would be expected, if one were to stay at a hotel or eat in a town's restaurants.

-Some examples are Atlantis in the Bahamas; the Walt Disney World Resort, near Orlando, Florida; Universal Studios Hollywood in San Fernando Valley, United States; PortAventura World, near Tarragona on the Costa Daurada in Spain; Costa do Sauípe, Northeastern Brazil; Laguna Phuket, Thailand and Sun City, near Johannesburg, South Africa.

-Closely related to resorts are convention and large meeting sites.
+Closely related are convention hotels and large meeting sites.
 Generally, these resorts are located in cities where they offer special meeting halls, ample accommodations, and a variety of dining and entertainment options.